The History of Ketamine

 Repeated scientific studies show that stress, both acute and chronic, adversely affect the number and functionality of certain brain cells called neurons.
 Events that produce fear or physical and/or emotional pain (stressors) stimulate chemical reactions that alter the communication between these cells.

-The discomforts we identify as anxiety and depression are the result of the body’s attempt to adapt to stress.
+The discomforts we identify as anxiety and depression are the results of the body’s attempt to adapt to stress.
 Over time, stress affects neurons; shrinking them in size and diminishing their function.
-The good news is, the human brain exhibits “neuroplasticity”, the ability to alter routes by which thought, emotions and memories are regulated.
+The good news is the human brain exhibits “neuroplasticity,” which is the ability to alter routes by which thought, emotions, and memories are regulated.
 Ketamine enhances neuroplasticity, helping to repair cellular connections damaged by stress exposure.

 Infusion therapy is administered by a licensed physician, specialized in Anesthesia, who adheres to the American Society of Anesthesiologists (ASA) guidelines’ for moderate sedation.
 Anesthesia specialists are trained in administering, monitoring, and managing the dynamic continuum associated with IV sedation and treatment.
 At Summit Ketamine Innovations, patients are continuously monitored through the treatment process by our doctor and critical care trained, registered nurses.
 Vigilance and detailed attention to safety are the cornerstones of our practice.

 Infusion therapy has advantages over other forms.
-IV administrations provides the highest bioavailability (amount of medication that can be used by the body).
-Research shows that 70-80% of patients respond with IV infusion.
+IV administrations provide the highest bioavailability (amount of medication that can be used by the body).
+Research shows that 70-75% of patients respond with IV infusion.
 Other forms of administration have less predictable results.
 Infusion therapy is closely monitored to provide us the greatest opportunity to individualize treatment, based upon your body’s response and under the safest conditions possible.

 Oral ketamine is widely used in Europe, primarily for cost savings.
 Similar to sublingual, response rates to oral ketamine are not as effective.
 For certain patients, oral ketamine may still be an effective treatment modality.
-We offer Oral ketamine as part of a group therapy program.
+We offer oral ketamine as part of a group therapy program.
+Learn More →

 Intramuscular injections are frequently used with decent response rates.
 Ketamine is ~95% bioavailable in this form.
 Patient discomfort and inability to modify dose during treatment are limiting factors for our practice.
 Doses can be adjusted between treatments, although it is not as precise as with intravenous administration.